 - Downtown Loop: Times Square, Empire State Building, Wall Street and the cruise around Lady Liberty.

 - Uptown Loop: Central Park, West and East Sides, Lincoln Centre, Rockefeller Centre, The Metropolitan Museum of Art and more.

 - Brooklyn Tour: Takes you across Brooklyn bridge into and around Brooklyn

-- Night tour: Takes you partly on the same route as Downtown Loop but it is just by night.
+- Night tour: It takes you partly on the same route as Downtown Loop but it is just by night.
 You also cross the Manhattan Bridge on the other side so you can see the lights.

-I personally liked the tour and I believe it is worth the money especially if you are in town for a very short period of time and you don’t have the opportunity to go to every place.
-I have certainly changed my opinion on those tours and I would recommend them for you if you are visiting a city especially as big as New York for a few days.
-I believe it is one of the best ways to explore the city unless of course, you can pay for a private tour, which I wish.
+I personally liked the tour, and I believe it is worth the money especially if you are in town for a very short period of time and you don’t have the opportunity to go to every place.
+I have certainly changed my opinion on those tours, and I would recommend them to you if you are visiting a city especially as big as New York for a few days.
+I believe it is one of the best ways to explore the city unless, of course, you can pay for a private tour, which I wish.

-The only negative I might say is the traffic jam which can be time-consuming but at least it gives you a great opportunity for photos or selfies :).
+The only negative I might say is the traffic jam which can be time-consuming, but at least it gives you an excellent opportunity for photos or selfies :).

-Usually, buses like this spend a lot of time trying to make you leave a tip, however, the Big Bus guides only mentioned it once in the whole tour which I liked.
-They were always funny, polite and joked around with the people which make it more interesting as these tours can be utterly boring.
-It was a good balance between historical facts and modern time gossip alongside some awesome views above ground of the City that never sleeps.
+Usually, buses like this spend a lot of time trying to make you leave a tip.
+However, the Big Bus guides only mentioned it once in the whole tour, which I liked.
+They were always funny, and polite and joked around with the people, which made it more fun as these tours can be utterly boring.
+It was a good balance between historical facts and modern-time gossip alongside some fantastic views above the ground of the City that never sleeps.